 CCHD is usually isolated, which means it occurs alone (without signs and symptoms affecting other parts of the body).
 However, the heart defects associated with CCHD can also occur as part of genetic syndromes that have additional features.
 Some of these genetic conditions, such as Down syndrome, Turner syndrome, and 22q11.2 deletion syndrome, result from changes in the number or structure of particular chromosomes.
 Other conditions, including Noonan syndrome and Alagille syndrome, result from mutations in single genes.

 Environmental factors may also contribute to the development of CCHD.
 Potential risk factors that have been studied include exposure to certain chemicals or drugs before birth, viral infections (such as rubella and influenza) that occur during pregnancy, and other maternal illnesses including diabetes and phenylketonuria.
 Although researchers are examining risk factors that may be associated with this complex condition, many of these factors remain unknown.

 Most cases of CCHD are sporadic, which means they occur in people with no history of the disorder in their family.
 However, close relatives (such as siblings) of people with CCHD may have an increased risk of being born with a heart defect compared with people in the general population.

 - Genetic Testing Registry: Congenital heart disease

-- Genetic Testing Registry: Ebstein anomaly of the tricuspid valve
+- Genetic Testing Registry: Ebstein anomaly

 - Genetic Testing Registry: Heterotaxy, visceral, 2, autosomal